sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/deleting-resources.md

 You can use the SDK to delete resources.

+For example, you can run a script that searches by name for a created work group, also known as a [governance group](https://documentation.sailpoint.com/saas/help/common/users/governance_groups.html), and calls the delete method to remove it from your environment.

-Here is an example script that searches for the Workgroup created in [Create a resource](./creating-resources.md) by name and calls the delete method to remove it from your environment.
+This script searches by name for the work group created in the example in [Creating resources](./creating-resources.md) and calls the delete method to remove it from your environment.
+Copy the script into your Python project to try it out:

 ```python
 import sailpoint